 NEW ZEALAND CULINARY JOURNEY

-Lunchtime saw the students change venue, to enjoy a specially-prepared lunch at the acclaimed Gusto at the Grand restaurant in Auckland’s SkyCity.
-Students were treated to dish after dish of delicacies from the kitchen.
-During the lunch students were given the opportunity to meet previous competition winners, including last year’s winner Sam Heaven, who has just completed his first year of a three-year apprenticeship at SkyCity.
+Lunchtime saw the students change venue, to enjoy a specially-prepared lunch at the acclaimed at Auckland’s SkyCity.
+With a variety of themed food stations, Students were treated to dish after dish of delicacies from the kitchen.
+During the lunch students were given the opportunity to meet previous competition winners, including previous winner Sam Heaven, who has completed his first year of a three-year apprenticeship at SkyCity.

 Working his way through an apprenticeship which he hopes will result in the opportunity for him to work in some of New Zealand's top kitchens, Sam says winning the competition, and taking advantage of the support given to him by the Culinary Arts Trust, has given him a significant career boost.